qsideinstitute/federal-criminal-sentencing/master.md

 - `age`, which refers to a defendant’s age in years.
 - `sex`, which has been coded as a binary variable 0 and 1, where 0 is “Male” and 1 is “Female”.
-FINISH EXPLAINING HERE.
 - `educ`, which refers to a defendant’s educational attainment which consists of 4 levels (1 refers to a defendant having less than high school graduation, 3 refers to a high school graduate, 5 means having